Solar Eclipse Photos

 Rimnicu Valcea, Romania

-Mitzi Adams with the exception of the coronal image which
+Mitzi Adams with the exception of the background coronal image, which

-was taken by Dr. Jonathan Kern.
+was taken by Dr. Jonathan Kern, and the top right coronal image taken by Dr. Gordon Telepun.
 By combining Dr. Kern's image

 (taken with a